How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 To request the LOI, email srrvapplication@pra.gov.ph with your full name, chosen bank and branch, SRRV category, deposit amount, and a copy of your passport bio page.
 The LOI is typically issued within two to three working days.

-Most private banks require a personal visit with the LOI and your original passport to open the account — this means you need to be in the Philippines first.
-Some banks offer online account opening, but standard savings accounts opened this way do not qualify; the SRRV deposit requires a specific hold-out agreement that can only be set up through the bank's designated branch in person.
+Most private banks require a personal visit with the LOI and your original passport to open the account.
+This means you need to be in the Philippines first.
+Some banks offer online account opening, but standard savings accounts opened this way do not qualify.
+The SRRV deposit requires a specific hold-out agreement that can only be set up through the bank's assigned branch in person.

 PRA-Accredited Banks (current as of 2026):